-• When a menu option is selected and highlighted in yellow (by the "Main Menu" button), it will adjust the corresponding value.
+• When a menu option is selected and highlighted in yellow (by using the "Main Menu" button), it will adjust the corresponding value.

-• They will select the highlighted input in the Input Menu.
+- They will select the highlighted input in the Input Menu. - Holding Button 2 for 2 seconds and releasing, jumps the Overscan Menu.